 3. Rosewood (Old Port)

 Tried Rosewood in January 2016 for my 24th birthday and had a great time overall, except for when I was sick (ahem)… But other than that, I ordered the breakfast poutine which was yummy and of course, I opted for the bottomless brunch option.
 I believe at the time bottomless was only $20, but it is now $25.
-As well, take note that Rosewood is now open on both Saturdays AND Sundays for brunch, yay!
-Unfortunately, I gots no photos.
-Food: 7.5/10, Price: $$$, Would I go back?: Yes, I’d like to try it out again.
+As well, take note that Rosewood is now open on both Saturdays AND Sundays for brunch, yay! *Update* I had the pleasure of returning to Rosewood this year as their foodie guest and got to try a bunch of their delicious dishes: eggs Benedict, steak and eggs, ricotta pancakes and fried chicken!
+For more info, check it out here!
+Food: 8.5/10, Price: $$$, Would I go back?: Yes, I’d like to try it out again.

 4. Pintxo (Plateau)